 - Pulse the ingredients together.
 Add the sun-dried tomatoes, garlic, cheese, red peppers, basil, salt, pepper and red pepper flakes to the food processor bowl.
 Pulse the ingredients until they are finely chopped and uniform in size, stopping to scrape down the sides of the bowl as needed.

 - Add in the oil.
 Add ¼ cup of oil from the jar of sun-dried tomatoes.
 Pulse until the ingredients are minced.
 With the processor running, add olive oil to create a smooth, yet chunky pesto.
 Taste and adjust for seasoning with salt and pepper.
 Enjoy!

-Tomato pesto should be stored in a sealed, air-tight container in the refrigerator.
+Store your tomato pesto in a sealed, air-tight container in the refrigerator.
 Make sure you return the pesto to room-temperature and give it a good stir before using.

 Can you freeze sun-dried tomato pesto?

 Sun-dried tomato pesto is ideal for freezing!